hardcodings/evilginx-phishlets/README.md

 # evilginx-phishlets
 Reverse proxy implementation to any kind of phishlets.
-Creating phishlets evilginx phishlets that can capture both users'credentials and users'cookies
+Creating evilginx phishlets that can capture both users'credentials and users'cookies

 developer: https://t.me/pysmart